-In the 'Find courses by location or by training provider' option, it is easiest to find us by entering our Partnership name - West Essex School Direct Partnership
+In the 'Find courses by location or by training provider' option, it is easiest to find us by entering our Partnership name - Essex School Direct

 It is highly recommended that all applicants make contact with us for an initial, informal visit to ensure that this route is the right one for them.

-Having some school experience prior to, or during the process of your application, is highly advisable and trainees would find it valuable.
+Having some school experience prior to, or during the process of your application, is always useful.
 If you have not done so already, you may wish to make contact with a local school or with us to arrange some observation experience for you.

 Please note that having no school experience will NOT preclude you from applying.

 An enhanced Disclosure and Barring Service check (DBS) is required for entry to Initial Teacher Training.
 We ask applicants to confirm that they agree to a check by the Disclosure and Barring Service.